instructure/instructure-ui/packages/ui-color-picker/src/ColorPicker/README.md

 describes: ColorPicker
 ---

-The `ColorPicker` can be used in color input or full color picker mode.
+The `ColorPicker` is a versatile component that can be used to select colors and check their contrast ratios.
+It has 2 modes of operation:

-In color input mode ( `simpleView` prop set to `true`), it lets the user enter hex codes.
-It will display the color, validate the hex or check the contrast.
+- In the simple, color input mode, it lets the user enter hex codes.
+It will display the color, validate the hex and check the contrast.
+- In the more complex, color picker mode, the same functionality is available as for the simpler mode, but there is the option to pick a color from a visual color mixer component or from any other method added in a popover.

 The component can be either `uncontrolled` or `controlled`.
 If the `onChange` and `value` props are used, it will behave in a `controlled` manner, otherwise `uncontrolled`.

 ### ColorPicker with default popover content